tsgates/arch-wiki-markdown/wiki/Touchpad_Synaptics.md

 will vary between machines.
 It is recommended that you discover your own options using synclient.

+> Note:

-Note:If you find that your hand frequently brushes your touchpad, causing the TapButton2 option to be triggered (which will more than likely paste from your clipboard), and you do not mind losing two-finger-tap functionality, set TapButton2 to -1.
+-   If you find that your hand frequently brushes your touchpad, causing the TapButton2 option to be triggered (which will more than likely paste from your clipboard), and you do not mind losing two-finger-tap functionality, set TapButton2 to -1.

-Note:Recent versions include a "Coasting" feature, enabled by default, which may have the undesired effect of continuing almost any scrolling until the next tap or click, even if you are no longer touching the touchpad.
+-   Recent versions include a "Coasting" feature, enabled by default, which may have the undesired effect of continuing almost any scrolling until the next tap or click, even if you are no longer touching the touchpad.
 This means that to scroll just a bit, you need to scroll (by using the edge, or a multitouch option) and then almost immediately tap the touchpad, otherwise scrolling will continue forever.
 If wish to avoid this, set CoastingSpeed to 0.

 > Other options

  VertScrollDelta and HorizScrollDelta
     (integer) configures the speed of scrolling, it's a bit counter-intuitive because higher values produce greater precision and thus slower scrolling.
 Negative values cause natural scrolling like in OS X.

- SHMConfig
-    (boolean) Switch on/off shared memory for run-time debugging.
-This option does not have an effect on run-time configuration anymore and is only useful for hardware event debugging.

-> GNOME
+> GNOME/Cinnamon

 Users of GNOME may have to edit its configuration as well, because in default it is set to disable tapping to click, horizontal scrolling and